kaboc/pot/packages/pot/README.md

 Now you can use the pot in whatever file importing the above declaration.

-Note that the created pot should be assigned to a global variable unless there is some special reason not to.
+Note that the created pot should be assigned to a global variable unless there is a special reason against it.

 ### Getting the object

-Call the [call()][call] method.

-An object is created on the fly by the factory.
-If no object has been created yet, one is created when it is first accessed, and the same object is returned from next time onwards.
+Calling the [call()][call] method triggers the factory to create an object on the fly if no object has been created yet or one has already been discarded.
+Otherwise, the existing object is returned.

-`call()` is a special function of Dart that allows a class instance to be called like a function, so you can omit the method name like below.
+`call()` is a special function in Dart that allows a class instance to be called like a function, so instead of `counterPot.call()`, you can write it as follows:

 ```dart
 void main() {